 - March, 2005.
 Speaker at 4th Annual Colorado Water Law Conference sponsored by the Water Law Institute, CLE International.
 Topic: “Bypass Flows: A Survey of Competing Interests”

 - June, 2004.
 Speaker at Water Law Conference sponsored by the Colorado Bar Association.
 Topic: “Title Issues”

 - August, 1997.
 Speaker at Annual Convention of the Colorado Bar Association (Agricultural and Rural Law Section/Water Law Section).
 Topic: “The Operation of Mutual Ditch Companies and Carrier Ditch Companies”

-- May 1992, 1993, 1994, 1995 and 1996.
-Presenter at Fort Collins Children’s Water Festival sponsored by the Northern Colorado Water Conservancy District, City of Fort Collins Water and Wastewater Utility, Poudre R-1 School District and Colorado State University
+- May 1002, 1993, 1994, 1995 and 1996.
+Presenter at Fort Collins Children’s Water Festival sponsored by the Northern Colorado Water Conservancy District, City of Fort Collins Water and Wastewater utility, Poudre R-1 School District and Colorado State University

 - October, 1991.
 Speech at symposium entitled “Water and Economics” sponsored by the Fort Collins Area Chamber of Commerce, Fort Collins, Colorado.
 Topic: “Water and the Free Market”

 - February, 1990.
-Speech at American Water Resources Association (Colorado Section) and the Metro Water Conservation, Inc. Symposium (Water Conservation: Potential and Limitations), Lakewood, Colorado.
+Speech at American Water Resources Association (Colorado Section) an the Metro Water Conservation, Inc. Symposium (Water Conservation: Potential and Limitations), Lakewood, Colorado.
 Topic: “Water Reuse”